MissingCurlyBracket/RPG-project/README.md

 ## Controls:

-* Click somewhere on the ground to move to tht location.
+* Click somewhere on the ground to move to that location.
-* Right-click on an object to interact with it.
+* Right-click on an object/NPC to interact with it.
 * Right-click on items to pick them up.
 * Pres 'i' to open the inventory.
 * Whilst in inventory, click on the items to equip/use them.